rht-labs/labs-ci-cd/README.md

 ## Common Issues

+* Issues with valid nexus certs like seen [here](https://github.com/redhat-cop/infra-ansible/issues/342).
+You can set the ansible variable `nexus_validate_certs: false` as a work around.
 * S2I Build fails to push image to registry with `error: build error: Failed to push image: unauthorized: authentication required`.
 See [this issue](https://github.com/openshift/origin/issues/4518)

 ## License
 [ASL 2.0](LICENSE)